Sea Mills railway station: Description

-The station is located in the Sea Mills area of Bristol, and additionally serves residents of Stoke Bishop.
-The surrounding area is mostly residential, with allotments to the west and a small football ground to the north.
+The station is located on the southern edge of the district of Sea Mills.
+The surrounding area is mostly residential, with allotments to the west and a small football ground (Bristol Manor Farm FC) to the north.
 The station is less than 100 m from the River Avon to the west, and directly south of a small harbour at the mouth of the River Trym, which the railway crosses on a bridge.
 The station has road access to the east from Sea Mills Lane, which runs parallel to the Trym, and can also be accessed via a footpath along the Avon to the west.
 The A4 Bristol Portway is less than 200 m east of the station, and crosses the railway south of the station.
 The station is on the Severn Beach Line from Bristol Temple Meads to Severn Beach, 6 mi 0 chain from Temple Meads and 7 mi 43 chain from Severn Beach.
 It is the sixth station from Temple Meads.
 The next station towards Temple Meads is Clifton Down; the next towards Severn Beach is Shirehampton.

 The station is on an alignment of approximately 160 degrees, curving towards the south.
 There is a single 118 yd-long platform which serves trains in both directions, situated on the east side of the track.
 The station's western platform was abandoned in 1970 and is overgrown.
 A user-worked level crossing at the north end of the station allows vehicles and pedestrians to cross the railway, alternatively pedestrians may cross the line using a footpath which goes under the bridge over the River Trym.

 Facilities at the station are minimal – there is a brick shelter and a few seats.
 Timetable information is provided; help points show next train information and allow users to contact railway staff.
 There is no ticket office or other means for buying or collecting tickets, nor is there any car park or cycle storage facility.
 The nearest bus stops are 300 m away on the A4 Portway.
-In 2021 a mural created by Graft which features the flora and fauna of the area and was created at the station in consultation with local people.
+In 2021 a mural was created at the station by Graft in consultation with local people.

 The line through Sea Mills has a speed limit of 30 mph for locomotive-hauled trains and 50 mph for diesel multiple units.
 The line handles less than 5 million train tonnes per year, has a loading gauge of W6 and a route availability of 7.
 In the 2012/13 financial year, approximately 58,000 passengers used Sea Mills station, making it the 1,863rd busiest station in the country and the tenth busiest within the Bristol unitary authority area.
 This was an increase of almost 70% from the 2002-03 financial year, and reflected a general rise in usage of the Severn Beach Line.